-23.7.
-Awards.
+23.7 Awards.

-(a) The Board may provide stipends in supplement of base salary and onetime bonuses for the following awards:

-- (1) University Teaching Awards;

-- (2) University Advising Awards;

-- (3) Robert O. Lawton Distinguished Professor;

-- (4) Developing Scholar Awards;

-- (5) Distinguished Research Professor;

-- (6) Graduate Faculty Mentor Awards;

-- (7) Superior Liberal Studies Honors Teaching Awards; - (8) Foundation Awards for Faculty Recognition; - (9) Distinguished University Scholar Awards; - (10) Honors Thesis Mentor Awards;

-(11) Compensation may be provided with newly established awards, subject to collective bargaining.

-(b) At the end of each academic year, the Board shall provide the UFF with a complete list, in a mutually agreeable electronic format, of all awards made under this section during the previous twelve (12) month period.
-For each such increase, the list shall provide the name and classification/rank of the individual receiving the award, the nature of the award (stipend or one-time bonus), the name of the award, and the amount of the award.

-(c) Each year, at the same time as the Board provides the list described in (b) above, the Board shall provide the UFF with copies of the selection criteria and procedures for all awards named in said list.
+- (a) The Board may provide stipends in supplement of base salary and one-time bonuses for the following awards: - (1) University or College Teaching Awards; - (2) University Advising Awards; - (3) Robert O. Lawton Distinguished Professor; - (4) Developing Scholar Awards; - (5) Distinguished Research Professor; - (6) Graduate Faculty Mentor Awards; - (7) Superior Liberal Studies Honors Teaching Awards; - (8) Foundation Awards for Faculty Recognition; - (9) Distinguished University Scholar Awards; - (10) Honors Thesis Mentor Awards; - (11) Post-doc Faculty Mentor Awards; - (12) Compensation may be provided with newly established awards, subject to collective bargaining. - (b) At the end of each academic year, the Board shall provide the UFF with a complete list, in a mutually agreeable electronic format, of all awards made under this section during the previous twelve (12) month period.
+For each such increase, the list shall provide the name and classification/rank of the individual receiving the award, the nature of the award (stipend or one-time bonus), the name of the award, and the amount of the award. - (c) Each year, at the same time as the Board provides the list described in (b) above, the Board shall provide the UFF with copies of the selection criteria and procedures for all awards named in said list.